Technical and privacy enquiries

-Since the launch of the .eu TLD in the Cyrillic script on the 1st of June 2016, the homoglyph bundling algorithm takes legacy domain names (such as юю.eu) into account.
+Since the launch of the .eu TLD in the Cyrillic script on the 1st June 2016, the homoglyph bundling algorithm now takes legacy domain names (such as юю.eu) into account.
 As long as legacy Cyrillic domain names (domain names consisting of Cyrillic characters but with the Latin extension) exist, homoglyph bundling will not take the extension into account to determine if a domain name is in the same homoglyph bundle as another domain name.

-The amount of contact information shown in the WHOIS depends on whether the domain name was registered by a company or organisation or by a private person.
+The amount of contact information shown in the web-based WHOIS depends on whether the domain name was registered by a company or organisation or by a private person.

 If you have registered a .eu domain name as a private person and you wish for your (personal) email address not to be visible on the web-based WHOIS, you may request that your registrar update your registration data by providing an alternative, functioning email address.